hammackj/risu/README.markdown

 # NessusDB

-NessusDB is [Nessus](http://www.nessus.org) XMLv2 parser, which pushes reports into an [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Base.html) database, easing report generation.
+NessusDB is [Nessus](http://www.nessus.org) parser, that converts the generated reports into a  [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Base.html) database, this allows for easy report generation and vulnerbility verification.

-Version 1.3.0 is the current release.
+Version 1.4.0 is the current release.

 ## Requirements

-- ruby (Tested with 1.8.7 and 1.9.2)
-- rubygems (Install it from source!, it is included with ruby 1.9.1+)
+### Ruby
+NessusDB has been tested with ruby-1.8.7-p330, ruby-1.9.1-p378, ruby-1.9.2-p136.
+Please try to use one of these versions if possible

+### RubyGems
+NessusDB relies heavily on the RubyGems framework to install other dependencies I highly recommend using it.
+RubyGems is included by default in the Ruby 1.9 branches.

 - libxml
 - rails
 - yaml